-The college has an evaluation for tutors in place that informs the counselors and/or those individuals incharge of the college's tutorial services of the areas which need improvement.
-The evaluation can inform supervisors about the possibility of rehiring.
-Using a Tutor Evaluation Form at the end of each term, tutor performance is evaluated by tutees.
-The evaluation form has 15 questions which ask tutees to rate their tutor's performance from excellent to poor (4 to 1), or not applicable, in areas such as keeping appointments, knowing the subject matter, being respectful, and others.
-The evaluations of tutors are filed with counseling services.
+The college has an evaluation for tutors in place.
+The purpose of the evaluation is to inform the counselors and/or those individuals in-charge of the college's tutorial services on the areas where improvement is needed; and to inform supervisors about the possibility of rehiring.
+At the end of each term, tutors are evaluated by their tutees on their performance, using a Tutor Evaluation Form.

+The evaluation form that is used has 15 questions where tutees are asked to rate the tutor's performance from excellent to poor (4 to 1), or not applicable, in different areas such as keeping appointments, knowing the subject matter, being respectful, and others.
+The evaluation of tutors is filed with counseling services.

-Retaining tutors or not retaining tutors is based in part on how tutors treat or assist their tutees.
-The tutor coordinator also meets with the tutors to get feedback on the challenges tutors face when providing the services and to get their suggestions on improving or addressing those challenges.
-From these exchanges and the survey results, the tutor coordinator is able to make the decision to retain or not those tutors who are interested and available for the next semester.
+Retaining tutors or not retaining tutors is based in part on the question that refers to how tutors treat or assist their tutees as rated by the tutee.
+The tutor coordinator also meets with the tutors to get their feedback on the challenges they face with providing the services needed and their suggestions on improving or addressing those challenges.
+From these exchanges, the tutor coordinator is able to make the decision to retain or not (assuming they are still interested and available for the next semester).

 Standard IV.A.
+Leadership and Gove ernance

-Leadership and Governance 21.
-(IV.A.2).
-The college will revise faculty contracts, and subsequently AP 2200, by articulating alternative pathways of service to the college community that may replace committee service.
-Fall 2016 FSS
+21. (IV.A.2).
+The college will revise faculty contracts, and subsequently AP 2200, by articulating alternative pathways of service to the college community besides that of merely committee service.
+HRO, IA, EC, FSS Fall 2016

+Prog ress